Key Takeaways

 At a basic level, for a parent to waive their rights, there must be someone else ready and waiting to step in.

-While it is theoretically possible to terminate parental rights on your own, it’s vastly more common for the court to handle these matters.
+While it is theoretically possible to terminate parental rights on your own, it’s much more common for the court to handle these matters.

 Neither parent can sign away their parental obligations, but the state can step in and cut them off.
 The court may intervene if it deems that one parent is unfit or poses a threat to the child.

 The most common reason for this is abandonment.
-Under the California Family Code, the court can terminate parental rights if the non-custodial parent abandons the child.
+Under the California Family Code, the court may terminate parental rights if the non-custodial parent abandons the child.

-Three factors go into deciding whether or not this is the case:
+Three factors go into deciding whether or not this do to this:

-2. That parent has no—or at least a minimal—amount of contact with the child for a year or more; and
+- That parent has no, or at least a minimal amount of contact with the child for a year or more; and

 Related Reading: What is a De Facto Parent?